 - Gather as much information as possible about your car: The more information you have on hand, the more quickly and easily you can provide the requested facts to the car company to get your bid.
 You’ll need details like the make and model, year, features, mileage and condition.

 - Get bids from different services: When it comes to companies that buy used cars, you have more options than ever.
 Companies that buy used cars include CarMax, Carvana, Edmunds, Kelley Blue Book and Vroom.
-Due to the current demand for cars, many companies may want to compete to get your car.

 - Check out other car sellers’ experiences: Read reviews to see what kind of experiences other sellers have had with a company.
 Complaints of changing bids or delayed payments should be a red flag.
 Also, find out how and when the company pays.
 Some offer the option to get a check or online transfer right when they pick up the car, while others may make you wait days.